My Story & This Blog

 It led me deep into the rabbit hole of professional gambling and not only did I get out of my overdraft but by the time I graduated I was earning enough to justify not getting a job.

-I got better and better at gambling and it turned into a big business.
+I got better and better and it turned into a big business.
 But I was always worried of regulation and didn’t think of it as a ‘real business’.

 Seeing The Light

 In 2012 I decided to get into the big leagues.
-I wanted to be rich and the best way to do that would be to launch a technology startup.
-For the next
+I wanted to make it and the best way to do that would be to launch a technology startup.
+For the next year I put everything else on the back burner and worked solidly on it.
+We hired employees, got a fancy office and pumped money into the business.

 The experience with my tech startup made me view professional gambling with new eyes.
 I had returned to it because the money was good and I had commitments to my business partners, but I had no passion for it.
 I had made enough money to last me a few years, so I quit.